 - Interest rates are 6% pa for up to & including Rs.
 1 Lakh, 7% from 1 Lakh to Rs.
 5 Crores, 7.25% from Rs.
 5 Crores to 20 Crores, 7.5% above Rs.
 20 Crores.

-- Mobile Application also available on Play Store & iOS store.
+- Mobile Applications is also available on the Play Store & iOS store.

-I want my visitors to save time, get more done in less time & that’s why I am recommending these bank accounts with you.
-If you like this post, appreciate my efforts by sharing this post with your friends & family.
+We want our readers to save time and get more done in less time.
+If you like this post, appreciate our efforts by sharing this post with your friends & family.